josephmontes/wOBAvs.xwOBA/README.md

 - In 2023, the wOBA against his Center FBs has drastically increased:
   - 2021: .269, 2022: .278, 2023: .477
-    - As an older pitcher especially, it has to be concerning because the xwOBA value on Center FB's is also increasing
+    - It is especially concerning because the xwOBA value on Center FB's against him is also increasing
     - This incidates that he is getting hit much harder in general, and his FBs to Center are not doing the trick anymore
       - HR/FB% vs. Scherzer year by year: 2021: 17.3%, 2022: 11.8%, 2023: 21.5%
         - Average HR/FB%: 12.7% (from FanGraphs)
       - Hard Hit% year by year: 2021: 34.3%, 2022: 33.9%, 2023: 36.9%
         - Average Hard Hit%: 36.1% (from Baseball Savant)

-#### Chris Flexen is another good example of a pitcher that invokes a lot of Center FBs
+#### Chris Flexen is a good example of another pitcher that invokes a lot of Center FBs

 ### List of pitchers with >= 75th Percentile PFB+OGB%
 | Season      | Player Name           | wOBA  | xwOBA | d_wOBA | PFB+OGB%| PULL FB% | OPPO GB% |CENTER FB% | Team      | OAA                |